n-thoma/n-thoma.github.io/index.markdown

 &nbsp;

 <p style="text-align: center;">
-2 Players control the same tank, where one controls the body and the other controls the turret.
-The goal is to kill all the enemies in the arena to progress to the next arena.
-The bullets that you shoot from the tank can bounce off walls.
-There is the possibility where you can shoot, and it bounces back and hurts you.
+Battle Bond is a cooperative, fast-paced tank shooter where two players team up to control a single tank in intense arena battles.
+One player commands the tank's movement, dodging obstacles and positioning the tank strategically, while the other operates the turret, aiming and firing shots to eliminate waves of enemies.
+Every bullet you fire can ricochet off walls, turning the arena into a chaotic battleground.
+But beware—the same ricochet that could take out an enemy might also come back and hit you, adding a thrilling layer of strategy and risk to every shot.
 </p>

 &nbsp;